GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

-We employ the surface code as the outer code to showcase the benefits of circuit-level decoding enabled by JIT compilation of the decoding hypergraph.
-Although its low-weight checks make it a suboptimal candidate for the adaptive protocol compared to codes with higher-weight checks, such as the bivariate bicycle code, the theoretical underpinnings for non-HGP codes are less established.
-We therefore use the surface code as a well-understood vehicle to demonstrate our contributions.
+We use the surface code as the outer code to demonstrate circuit-level decoding enabled by online decoding hypergraph compilation.
+Its low-weight checks make it a weaker fit for adaptive SM than codes with higher-weight checks, e.g., bivariate bicycle codes, but the theory for non-HGP constructions is less settled.
+The surface code is therefore a convenient, well-understood vehicle for the purposes of this case study.

-At correlation levels $L_1$ and $L_2$, we found MLE decoding of both static and adaptive concatenated surface codes to be computationally prohibitive.
-Relative to the $L_0$ baseline, accounting for these higher-order correlations increased the average per-shot decoding latency by more than an order of magnitude, reaching $100\times$ in the worst case.
-Consequently, we use $L_0$ hypergraphs for all concatenated codes, though alternatives to the short beam decoder configuration could potentially enable $L_1$ or $L_2$ decoding.